Whether you’re watching your wallet or your waistline, here are 7 healthy eating and nutrition tips to try while you’re traveling.

 Bring healthy snacks

-No matter where or how you travel this summer, get in the habit of taking your own snacks.
+No matter where or how you travel, get in the habit of taking your own snacks.
 Toting your own nibbles lets you decide what, when and how much you and your family eat when you’re away from home.

 Some healthy snack ideas: